mkohler/cython_swig/README.rst

 .. class:: handout

-    There's one more case, and it isn't relevant to SWIG or Cython, but I think I should mention it anyway, as it confused the hell out of me the first time I went to look for a Python module on disk, and I couldn't find a corresponding .py or .pyc or .so file.
+    There's one more possibility, and it isn't relevant to SWIG or Cython, but I think I should mention it anyway, as it confused me the first time I went to look for a Python module on disk, and I couldn't find a corresponding .py or .pyc or .so file.

-    So, where DID this module come from?
+    So, where DID this module get imported from?

-    The answer to this riddle is that some Python extension modules are linked with the Python interpreter when it is built.
-If a module is linked to the interpreter binary, then it won't have a dunder file attribute when it is imported.
+    The answer to this riddle is that some Python extension modules are linked with the Python interpreter when IT is built.
+If a module is linked to the interpreter binary, then it WON'T have a dunder file attribute.

-    You'll have to find or re-create the build environment for the Python interpreter if you want to find the source for a module like this.
+    You'll have to create a build environment for the Python interpreter to find the source for a module like this.

 We are Here
 ============